-To book a session, head over to our weekly timetable to learn more and to register your place.
+To book a session, head over to our weekly timetable to learn more and to register your interest in a session.

 How to find us

-Bristol Cycling Centre, Old Whitchurch Athletics Track, Bamfield, Bristol, BS14 0FE (postal address) BS14 0XA (for Sat Nav).
+Bristol Cycling Centre, Old Whitchurch Athletics Track, Bamfield, Bristol, BS14 0XD

 Entrance via the car park adjacent to Action Indoor Sports.